- Course: BSc Economics

 - Company: PwC

 Leeds University Business School is an outstanding Russel Group University with excellent rankings and awards.
 The Access to Leeds scheme definitely increased the appeal of Leeds as it showed the University was invested in the potential of all students.
-As I had always been interested in doing a study abroad year, the study abroad opportunities at Leeds caught my eye.
+As I had always been interested in doing a study year abroad, the study abroad opportunities at Leeds caught my eye.
 Leeds has the perfect combination of academics and an expansive study abroad programme.

 What is the best part of your studies?
 What are you enjoying the most?